rueedlinger/kafka-connect-quickstart/README.md

 curl http://localhost:8083/connectors
 ```

-When everthing went well yo should see an output like this:
+When everything went well yo should see an output like this:

 ```
 [